profjohnharney/historybots/docs/set_up_rpi.md

 You need [espeak](http://espeak.sourceforge.net/) for any History Bot using text files rather than audio files.

-1. Open your terminal on your Raspberry Pi either by selecting it from the menu or pressing CTRL+ALT+T.
+1. Open your terminal on your Raspberry Pi either by selecting it from the menu or pressing `CTRL+ALT+T`.
 2. Type ```sudo apt-get install espeak```; you may be asked to press Y to confirm installation
 3. Now that espeak is installed, it should theoretically work with the syntax ```espeak "hello world"```; this might not be the case on your RPi.
 Do not fret, you just need to use a different command: ```espeak --stdout "hello world" | aplay```.
 This should work just fine.